theadorabledev/schoolCode/sudoku/SudokuJava/README.md

 DO NOT put jam in the jar.
 It may be tempting, but it will not work.

 ## Coming soon
-* This repackaged as a netlogo extension.
+* I'll think of something!
 ## Author
 * Ian Williams